J.P. Morgan Securities LLC, JPMorgan Chase Bank, N.A., and Affiliates Disclosures

-When one of the electronic execution services is used in the handling of your order, the relevant algorithmic trading strategy or SOR technology, depending on your particular trading execution objective, generally breaks your order into smaller orders over the specified time period and routes these smaller orders to one or more national securities exchange, alternative trading system, internal engine for matching against principal interest, or other venue, according to the strategy’s or technology’s imbedded routing logic (the algorithmic and SOR generated orders are referred to herein, collectively as “Algo/SOR Orders”).
-With the exception of certain types of order flow and/or order instructions, Algo/SOR Orders will be routed to an internal engine for matching against principal interest, JPM-X and/or JPB-X for matching opportunities before being routed to outside market centers for execution.
+When an algorithmic trading strategy or SOR technology is used in the handling of your order, the algorithmic trading strategy or SOR technology, depending on your particular trading execution objective, generally breaks your order into smaller orders over the specified time period and routes these smaller orders to one or more national securities exchange, alternative trading system, internal engine for matching against principal interest, or other venue, according to the strategy’s or technology’s imbedded routing logic (algorithmic or SOR-generated orders are referred to herein, collectively as “Algo/SOR Orders”).
+With the exception of certain types of order flow and/or order instructions, Algo/SOR Orders will be routed to an internal engine for matching against principal interest, JPM-X and/or JPB-X for matching opportunities before being routed to outside venues for execution.
 In addition, some users of JPMS’ trading services also have the capability to send orders directly to JPM-X (“Directed Orders”).
 Customer orders routed to an internal engine for matching against principal interest, JPM-X or JPB-X are subject to JPMS’ policies and procedures regarding best execution (including the consideration given to price, transaction cost, and other factors associated with execution quality) in the same manner and to the same extent as other orders executed by JPMS on other execution venues.

 Orders in JPM-X are assigned to order flow types, which are grouped into tiers, in JPMS’ sole discretion.
 You may participate in more than one tier, depending upon the order flow types to which your orders are assigned.
 Orders in the JPM-X order book are matched in price/tier/time priority.
 This means that of two equally priced orders, the one that is in the higher priority tier will take priority regardless of the time it was submitted to the book.
 The JPM-X order book is tiered based on order flow type in the following priority: